l1x/l1x/README.md

 Most of my tooling for that work lives in this profile: Rust and TypeScript CLIs for generating SOWs, reconciling pipelines, and building presentation decks from structured data.

 Outside the day job I run a small consultancy focused on AI governance for regulated industries, and I lecture on cloud and data architecture at a business school ([fs.de](https://www.fs.de)).

-I replaced "landing zones and Control Tower" with "multi-account landing zones".
-Drop the "multi-account" qualifier if you want it plainer.